Gjarzabek/Cpp-Projects/concurent_file_search/README.md

-Concurent searching for a phrase in a list of .txt files List reading from input.
+Concurent searching for a phrase in a list of .txt files.
+List reading from input.